 - Mix dry ingredients: In a bowl, sift together the flour, cocoa powder, baking soda, and salt.
 Set aside.

-- Combine wet ingredients: In a large mixing bowl, whisk together the oil, sugar, buttermilk, eggs, vanilla extract, red food coloring, and vinegar until smooth.
+- Combine wet ingredients: In a large mixing bowl, whisk together the oil, sugar, buttermilk, eggs, vanilla extract, red food coloring, and vinegar until mostly smooth.

 Baking Advice